kristianmandrup/pencil/README.md

 # Pencil

 Are you working with [Jade](https://github.com/visionmedia/jade)?
 Do you want to make __custom tags__?
-Pencil is built on top of Jade and adds extra features:
+Pencil is built on top of Jade to add extra features:

   * Create custom tags
   * Use jquery like functions to manipulate tags